Oral Cancer: Overview

 - Human papillomavirus (HPV) infection

 - Lack of fruits and vegetables in your diet

-- Chronic mouth irritation, such as from poorly-fitted dentures
+- Chronic mouth irritation, such as from dentures that aren't fitted correctly

-- Certain inherited conditions, such as Fanconi anemia
+- Some inherited conditions, such as Fanconi anemia

 Talk with your healthcare provider about your risk factors for oral cancer and what you can do about them.

 There is no sure way to prevent all mouth and throat cancers.
 But you can control some risk factors to help reduce your risk: